ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/11_Equipment/115353 Biological Safety Cabinets.md

    1. Manufacturer shall conduct NSF 49 performance test on a hood manufactured of type ordered, at the manufacturer's test facility.
    1. The hood must be designed to achieve a control level of 0.05 ppm or lower as manufactured.
    1. Manufacturer to submit test room description and testing proposal and notify Owner at least 10 working days before all tests.
-   1. Representatives of NREL to be allowed to be present during test.
+   1. Representatives of Owner to be allowed to be present during test.

-   1. EXECUTION
+## Execution

    1. ERECTION INSTALLATION APPLICATION
    1. Install Fume hoods plumb, level, rigid, securely anchored with manufacturer's instructions.
    1. Coordinate sequence of work with general contractor.